 The high standards across all areas of our operations are the key factor to our success.
 In order to ensure the continuous development and improvement of our operations, we review our quality aims each year and consistently monitor the realisation of these aims.

 We uphold the regulations, legislation and governmental guidelines that apply to our industry.
-We operate in a responsible manner with regard to the community and the use of natural resources.
+We operate in a responsible manner with regards to the community and the use of natural resources.
 In developing our products and processes, we aim to improve both the quality of our products and develop procedures which are safe, sustainable and promote recycling of materials.
 We do all we can to reduce our impact on the environment: we break down the waste and emissions caused by our operations, and make use of raw materials, energy and other resources to the fullest possible extent.
 We communicate openly and honestly about our operations and quality policy while maintaining the confidentiality of our shareholders.
 We furthermore encourage our business partners to uphold these principles.
 We review our quality policy every year in a management review to ensure its continuing compatibility with our business concept.

 Please feel free to contact us for any further information.